GNAR1ZARD/gnar_blog/_posts/2024-05-22-hybrid-architecture-writeup.md

 ---
 layout: post
-title: "Network Design - Hybrid Architecture"
+title: "Network Design - Cloud Architecture"
 date: 2024-05-22
 ---

 ## Network Design Overview

 Creating a robust enterprise network involves strategic planning, careful selection of hardware and software, and meticulous implementation.
-This hybrid architecture showcases the development of an enterprise network using high-quality hardware, a new network configuration, and optimized departmental segmentation.
+This architecture showcases the development of an enterprise network using high-quality hardware, a new network configuration, and optimized departmental segmentation.

 ### Initial Budget Allocation and Hardware Selection